Home

 Customer Service

-The customer service department was the first area Dell looked to cut costs.
+The customer service department was the first area Dell looked to cut costs in.
 Although Dell always maintained a reputation for excellent customer service, this would change throughout the 2000s.
-The company’s technical support infrastructure could not keep up with Dell’s growth, and over time this led to a severe decline in customer service quality.
+The company’s technical support infrastructure could not keep up with Dell’s growth, and over time, this led to a severe decline in customer service quality.
 After shifting technical support lines to offshore call centers, excessive wait times and poor service meant Dell’s reputation took another dive.

 Faulty PCs

-Dell’s reputation took another blow after it was discovered that it had shipped millions of faulty PCs.
+Dell’s reputation blew another after discovering that it had shipped millions of faulty PCs.
 Between 2003 and 2005, almost 12 million Dell Optiplex desktops were recalled due to malfunctioning capacitors.
 Dell’s nail in the coffin was that most of these PCs were purchased by business clients such as schools and governments.
 The result was that Dell lost a significant share of its corporate clients.

 Faked Financial Reports

-An SEC investigation into Dell’s financial reports revealed that Dell had been misrepresenting earnings.
-Several employees were found to have exaggerated the figures in quarterly reports in order to meet their sales quotas.
-Dell failed to disclose this information to investors and, as a public company, the penalties were strict.
+An SEC investigation into Dell’s financial reports revealed Dell misrepresented earnings.
+Several employees were found to have exaggerated the figures in quarterly reports to meet their sales quotas.
+Dell failed to disclose this information to investors, and, as a public company, the penalties were strict.
 Ultimately, Dell was fined $100 million by the SEC.

 Acquisitions: How Dell Recovered